Get answers to all of your questions about Semaglutide, the break-through medication for weight-loss.

 Is semaglutide covered by my insurance?

 Semaglutide may be covered by insurance under the branded names.
-However, when it is not, branded Semaglutide can be up to $1,500 a month.
+However, when it is not, branded Semaglutide cost can be up to $1,500 a month.

 Forum Health bypasses the hassle of insurance and offers a full-service medical weight-loss program with better pricing on the medication through our compounding pharmacy partnerships.

 To learn more about Forum Health’s Medical Weight Loss with Semaglutide Program, find a clinic near you for program details.

 What should I avoid while on semaglutide?

 - Foods to Avoid: It is recommended to limit sugar, fast-digesting carbs, and processed foods.
 Fried foods and fatty foods, such as fast food, processed foods, carbonated and sugary drinks, and foods high in sugar and saturated fat are likely to make you nauseous while on semaglutide.

 - Alcohol: Limit how much alcohol you’re drinking while taking semaglutide, especially if you are diabetic.
 Alcohol can have an effect on your blood sugar, and there is a risk that it may drop too low in combination with semaglutide, especially if you are drinking on an empty stomach.
 Alcohol can irritate your stomach, too.
 This might make you feel worse in combination with some of the GI side effects from the medication.